 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Adobe has released a security update for Shockwave Player to address multiple vulnerabilities.
+Google has released Chrome 12.0.742.91 for Windows, Mac, Linux, and Chrome Frame to address multiple vulnerabilities.
 These vulnerabilities may allow an attacker to execute arbitrary code.

 US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 12.0.742.91 to help mitigate the security risks.